Bug report #10115

 When I join an attribute only csv file (loaded using the 'Add delimited text layer' button) to a SQL Server spatial table, the identify tool works, displaying the original and joined fields, but when I attempt to open the attribute table, or apply a categorised or graduated style based on a joined field QGIS crashes.
 The SQL server table has 60 features of type Multipolygon.
 Occurs in QGIS versions 2.0.1 and 2.2.0, running on Windows XP and 7.
 I've attached a shapefile copied from the SQL server spatial table, a csv file I tried to join and a text file containing the create table DDL for the SQL server table

-#4 Updated by Dave Morgan almost 6 years ago
+#4 Updated by Dave Morgan over 6 years ago